Illyrian warfare: States

 The earliest recorded Illyrian Kingdom was that of the Enchele in the 8th century BC.
-The Enchele held dominance for two centuries until their state crumbled from the start of the 6th century BC..
-After the Enchelii the Taulanti formed their own state in the 7th century BC.
+The Enchele held dominance for two centuries until their state crumbled from the start of the 6th century BC.
+After the Enchelii, the Taulanti formed their own state in the 7th century BC.
 The Autariatae under Pleurias (337 BC) were a kingdom.
-The Kingdom of the Ardiaei began at 230 BC and ended at 167 BC.
-The most notable Illyrian kingdoms and dynasties were those of Bardyllis of the Dardani and of Agron of the Ardiaei who created the last and best-known Illyrian kingdom.
+The Kingdom of the Ardiaei began in 230 BC and ended in 167 BC.
+The most notable Illyrian kingdoms and dynasties were those of Bardyllis, Dardani and of Agron of the Ardiaei, who created the last and best-known Illyrian kingdom.
 Agron ruled over the Ardiaei and had extended his rule to other tribes as well.
 As for the Dardanians, they always had separate domains from the rest of the Illyrians.

 The Illyrian kingdoms were composed of small areas within the region of Illyria.
 The exact extent of even the most prominent ones remains unknown.
 Only the Romans ruled the entire region.
-The internal organization of the south Illyrian kingdoms points to imitation of their neigh boring Greek kingdoms and influence from the Greek and Hellenistic world in the growth of their urban centres.
-Polybius gives us an image of society within an Illyrian kingdom as peasant infantry fought under aristocrats which he calls in Greek Polydynastae (Greek: Πολυδυνάστες) where each one controlled a town within the kingdom.
+The internal organization of the south Illyrian kingdoms points to imitation of their neighboring Greek kingdoms and influence from the Greek and Hellenistic world in the growth of their urban centres.
+Polybius gives us an image of society within an Illyrian kingdom as peasant infantry fought under aristocrats, which he calls in Greek Polydynastae (Greek: Πολυδυνάστες) where each one controlled a town within the kingdom.
 The monarchy was established on hereditary lines and Illyrian rulers used marriages as a means of alliance with other powers.
 Pliny (23–79 AD) writes that the people that formed the nucleus of the Illyrian kingdom were 'Illyrians proper' or Illyrii Proprie Dicti.
 They were the Taulantii, the Pleraei, the Endirudini, Sasaei, Grabaei and the Labeatae.
 These later joined to form the Docleatae.